tc39/notes/es6/2015-05/may-27.md

 WH: For some functions, such as sqrt, it is practical to require correctly rounded exact results.
 For others there are no known efficient implementations yet without a bit of tolerance.

-DG: In the context that math libraries have the power in ECMAScript to deliver high-quality results at a variety of performance/precision tradeoffs and can evolve over time, the committee has three main approaches for the builtin math functions:
+DGN: In the context that math libraries have the power in ECMAScript to deliver high-quality results at a variety of performance/precision tradeoffs and can evolve over time, the committee has three main approaches for the builtin math functions:

 - Stay with the status quo.
 Math functions in the spec are entirely ungoverened.
 This has been the reality for a long time and it's not necessarily problematic.
 - Specify particular implementations for each function, possibly including algorithms from fdlibm, crlibm, or other places.
 The main advantage of this would be that floating point in the spec bit-for-bit reproducible, which is an interesting property.